Saint Louis University School of Law: Facilities

-The Law School is located in Scott Hall, a 12-story facility located at 100 North Tucker Boulevard in Downtown Saint Louis.
+The Law School is located in Scott Hall, a 12-story facility located at 100 North Tucker Boulevard in Downtown St. Louis.
 The building contains classrooms; the Vincent C. Immel Law Library, named after a former professor who taught at the Law School from 1958 to 2004, the school's administrative and faculty offices; event space; and a restaurant called "Chris' at the Docket."
 The legal clinics are housed on the 7th floor of the building.
 The 12th floor, which was added to the building during renovations, is almost entirely glass, is home to a court room that occasionally hears appeals for the Eastern District of Missouri and offers views of the surrounding downtown area.
 The school's downtown location puts it in close proximity to many law firms and city, state, and federal courts.

 Prior to Scott Hall, the law school was housed in three buildings on the main SLU campus in Midtown with a separate clinic building located on Spring Street.